Level 4, 18 North Tce, Adelaide SA

 Breast Implant Registry

-Our surgeons are pleased to participate in the The Australian Breast Device Registry (ABDR).
+The surgeons supported by Adelaide Plastic Surgery, are pleased to participate in the The Australian Breast Device Registry (ABDR).
 The registry is designed to track patient health outcomes, monitor the long-term safety and performance of breast devices and benchmark the quality of surgery involving breast implants.

 If you would like more information please click here.